-This Code of Conduct is designed to give clear guidance on the standards of behaviour all employees and other adults working with children in our school are expected to observe.
+It is a requirement of the DfE Statutory Guidance 'Keeping Children Safe in Education' that schools have a Code of Conduct or staff Behaviour Policy.
+This Code of Conduct (which aligns closely with our Child Protection Policy and our Behaviour Policy and procedures) is designed to give clear guidance on the standards of behaviour all employees and other adults working with children in our school are expected to observe.
 School employees are role models and are in a unique position of influence and must adhere to behaviour that sets a good example to all the pupils within the school.
 As a member of a school community, each employee has an individual responsibility to maintain their reputation and the reputation of the school, whether inside or outside working hours.
 The Code of Conduct will also assist staff to monitor their own standards and practice and reduce the risk of allegations being made against them.